reactjs/react.dev/content/docs/static-type-checking.md

 ## ReScript {#rescript}

-[ReScript](https://rescript-lang.org/) is a robustly typed language that compiles to efficient and human-readable JavaScript.
-It comes with a lightning fast compiler toolchain that scales to any codebase size.
-Some of its core features are a guaranteed 100% type coverage, first-class JSX support and [dedicated React bindings](https://rescript-lang.org/docs/react/latest/introduction) to allow seamless integration in existing JS / TS React codebases.
+[ReScript](https://rescript-lang.org/) is a typed language that compiles to JavaScript.
+Some of its core features are  guaranteed 100% type coverage, first-class JSX support and [dedicated React bindings](https://rescript-lang.org/docs/react/latest/introduction) to allow integration in existing JS / TS React codebases.

+You can find more infos on integrating ReScript in your existing JS / React codebase [here](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-an-existing-js-project).

 ## Kotlin {#kotlin}